muarshad01/Docker_and_Kubernetes/11_Multi-Container_Deployments_to_AWS.md

 12. Click the Save rules button

-### Applying Security Groups to ElastiCache
+### Applying `Security Groups` to `ElastiCache`

-Go to AWS Management Console and use Find Services to search for ElastiCache
+1. Go to `AWS Management Console` and use Find `Services` to search for `ElastiCache`

-Under Resources, click Redis clusters in Sidebar
+2. Under `Resources`, click `Redis clusters` in Sidebar

-Check the box next to your Redis cluster
+3. Check the box next to your `Redis cluster`

-Click Actions and click Modify
+4. Click `Actions` and click `Modify`

-Scroll down to find Selected security groups and click Manage
+5. Scroll down to find Selected security groups and click Manage

-Tick the box next to the new multi-docker group and click Choose
+6. Tick the box next to the new `multi-docker` group and click Choose

-Scroll down and click Preview Changes
+7. Scroll down and click Preview Changes

-Click the Modify button.
+8. Click the Modify button.

-Applying Security Groups to RDS
+### Applying `Security Groups` to `RDS`

-Go to AWS Management Console and use Find Services to search for RDS
+1. Go to `AWS Management Console` and use Find `Services` to search for `RDS`

-Click Databases in Sidebar and check the box next to your instance
+2. Click `Databases` in Sidebar and check the box next to your instance

-Click Modify button
+3. Click Modify button

-Scroll down to Connectivity and add select the new multi-docker security group
+4. Scroll down to Connectivity and add select the new `multi-docker` security group

-Scroll down and click the Continue button
+5. Scroll down and click the Continue button

-Click Modify DB instance button
+6. Click Modify DB instance button

-Applying Security Groups to Elastic Beanstalk
+### Applying `Security Groups` to `Elastic Beanstalk`

-Go to AWS Management Console and use Find Services to search for Elastic Beanstalk
+1. Go to `AWS Management Console` and use Find `Services` to search for `Elastic Beanstalk`

-Click Environments in the left sidebar.
+2. Click `Environments` in the left sidebar.

-Click MultiDocker-env
+3. Click `MultiDocker-env`

-Click Configuration
+4. Click `Configuration`

-In the Instances row, click the Edit button.
+5. In the Instances row, click the Edit button.

-Scroll down to EC2 Security Groups and tick the box next to multi-docker
+6. Scroll down to `EC2 Security Groups` and tick the box next to `multi-docker`

-Click Apply and Click Confirm
+7. Click Apply and Click Confirm

-After all the instances restart and go from No Data to Severe, you should see a green checkmark under Health.
+8. After all the instances restart and go from No Data to Severe, you should see a green checkmark under Health.

-Add AWS configuration details to .travis.yml file's deploy script
+### Add AWS configuration details to `.travis.yml` file's deploy script

 Set the region.
 The region code can be found by clicking the region in the toolbar next to your username.
 eg: 'us-east-1'